 Storing and Handling Your Mobility Aid

-Your mobility aid(s) may travel inside the bus if they can be safely stowed in the overhead compartment.
-Mobility aids that cannot be safely stowed inside the bus will be placed in the baggage compartment, if possible.
+Your mobility aid(s) may travel inside the bus if they can be securely stowed in the overhead compartment.
+Mobility aids that cannot be securely stowed inside the bus will be placed in the baggage compartment, if possible.

 Ask a customer service agent for a claim check if your mobility aid is stowed in the baggage compartment.
 If an item placed in the baggage compartment is damaged or lost, a maximum reimbursement of $250 is allowed per adult ticket purchased.
 Claims for damaged mobility aids must be filed within seven (7) days of completing your trip.